Frequently Asked Questions

 Tolerances to expect –

--Everything effects the accuracy/precision/resolution.
-The resolution is theoretically double most 3D printers (because of 32nd stepping vs average 16), but you can’t go on those numbers at all.
+-Everything affects the accuracy/precision/resolution.
+The resolution is theoretically double most 3D printers with the Ramps and Archim boards (because of 32nd stepping vs average 16), but you can’t go on those numbers at all.

 - Physical size of the machine and each axis, smaller is better, Z axis is most critical.